Mingrui-Yu/A-Simple-Stereo-SLAM-System/README.md

 It is truly a pleasure for me if this project can help you.

+More details and perfomances of the system can be found [here](https://mingrui-yu.github.io/A-Simple-Stereo-SLAM-System/).

 ## Related References

 ### Chapter 13, Visual SLAM: From Theory to Practice